livepeer/catalyst/docs/livepeer-in-a-box.md

 -   Node.js v18+ (Studio development only)
 -   Make
 -   git
+-   llvm (`brew install llvm` for compiling MistServer on MacOS only)

 You'll first need to clone the Catalyst repo if you haven't already.